OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 <div class="info" markdown="1">

-The instructions in this document are focused on the Accessibility features for the **Reactive Web Apps**.
+The instructions in this document focus on the Accessibility features for the **Reactive Web Apps**.

 </div>

 Having accessible apps, apps that all people can use, is important for ethical, practical, and often legal reasons.
-You can build WCAG conformant apps thanks to the user interface (UI) features OutSystems created with accessibility in mind.
+You can build apps conformant with the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21) (WCAG) thanks to the user interface (UI) features OutSystems created with accessibility in mind.
 You can also customize the UI and the app logic to accommodate the criteria you want to achieve.

 A general recommendation is to start thinking about accessibility **early in the development phase**, test often, identify the issues, and fix the issues or provide workarounds.
 In this document, you can find some techniques for meeting your accessibility level.

-Here are some guidelines:
+Take into consideration the following guidelines:

 1. Ensure that your app meets the basic accessibility requirements.
 See the section [Basic accessibility settings](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Accessibility#Basic_accessibility_settings).